 When your Mac is starting in safe mode, it runs a checkup of system files and removes caches.
 If there is an issue with your file system, your computer won't get past this stage in the process.
 That's when your system hangs or crashes when starting in safe mode.
 What you need to do is open Terminal and force your Mac to boot in safe and verbose mode.
 Here is the code you need to copy and paste in the Terminal command line.

 sudo nvram boot-args="-v -x"

-Now you can boot your Mac and get into a text environment that'll help you find out what's going wrong.
-Look for the tool in charge of checking out file system structure.
+Now you can boot your Mac and get into a test environment that'll help you find out what's going wrong.
+Look for the tool in charge of checking out the file system structure.
 If you can't find it, there's a big chance that you'll have to clear whatever the issue is with the file system structure.
 It requires reformatting the hard drive.
 Before you do it, make sure you have backed up your files.

 Features that are not available in safe mode